iterative/dvc.org/content/docs/command-reference/repro.md

 By default, this command recursively searches in pipeline stages, starting from the `targets`, to determine which ones have changed.
-Then it executes the corresponding commands.<br/> Note that DVC removes cached <abbr>outputs</abbr>
+Then it executes the corresponding commands. <abbr>Outputs</abbr> are deleted from the
-before running the stages that produce them.
+<abbr>workspace</abbr> before executing the stages command that produces them.

+> Note that stages without dependencies are considered _always changed_, so
+> `dvc repro` always executes them.

 It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless the `--no-commit` option is used), and updates the hash